MicrosoftDocs/nav-content/dynamics-nav-app/accross-how-consolidated-company-reporting.md

 ---
-title: Consolidate Data from Multiple Companies | Microsoft Docs
+title: Consolidate Data from Multiple Companies
 description: Get an summary view of the financial health accross your businesses.

 author: bholtorf